-Do not use anchor text keywords and Do not write solely for the purpose of getting backlink.
+Do not use anchor text keywords and Do not write solely for the purpose of getting a backlink.

-These are good source of showing your content to other bloggers as content aggregator websites such as alltop.com, blogengage.com etc can send you a lot of traffic and potentially new link building opportunities.
+These are a good source of showing your content to other bloggers as content aggregator websites such as alltop.com, blogengage.com etc can send you a lot of traffic and potentially new link building opportunities.

 Find the list of top 5 or 10 content aggregator websites.
 They cover all niches so you will be covered.
 Submit your feed to the most related niche.

 Social media marketing

 The very first step in social media marketing is to choose up to 5 social media channels where you would like to promote your website/products.
 Different social media channels work differently for different niches.

 For instance, twitter is good to build social links, and getting business contacts.

 Facebook is good for building community centred toward your products, giving voucher codes, free products and getting reviews plus sharing your product images.

 Pinterest is a good source of traffic if you have a lot of images on your website and so on.